AndrewTweddle/CodingChallenge/readme.md

 * An opportunity to apply skills from reading the book ["Python for Data Analysis"](http://shop.oreilly.com/product/0636920023784.do) by Wes McKinney
 * Learning from comparing my results with others who had previously uploaded their solutions to GitHub, such as:
   * Alex Black, former CTO of Sortable.com - his [succinct Scala solution](https://github.com/alexblack/Sortable) uses the prices of cameras as [a matching criterion](https://github.com/alexblack/Sortable/blob/master/src/main/ProductMatchFilter.scala).
-  * Aaron Levin, former employee at Sortable.com - [his Python solution](https://github.com/aaronlevin/sortable) was good enough to land a position at Sortable.
+  * Aaron Levin, former employee at Sortable.com - [his Python solution](https://github.com/aaronlevin/sortable) was good enough to earn him a position at Sortable.

+In general my algorithm fared very well.
+There's more detail towards the end of this page.

 # My approach